pebreo/pebreo.github.io/midgame/part1-ose.md

 Second, it fosters rapid iteration.
 Unlike the slow, siloed processes of traditional hardware development, OSH allows for swift improvements and bug fixes as a distributed community puts the design through its paces.
 Think of it as a constant beta test, fueled by the collective ingenuity of the maker movement.

 Given the above, OSE is brimming with potential.
+Imagine a future where the schematics for complex robots or the blueprints for next-generation solar panels are freely available, empowering a global network of tinkerers and problem-solvers.
+The future holds the promise of abundance for all, one open-source project at a time.

 ## Why it would work